ohs-foundation/ohs-player-reference-client-app/README.md

 }
 ```

-A registry lookup is keyed by both view-type and state type, and throws `NoSuchElementException` naming the missing key if a renderer was not registered.
+A registry lookup is keyed by both view-type and state type.
+If no renderer was registered for that pair, the lookup throws `NoSuchElementException` naming the missing key.

 ### 3. Install the registry